Resources

 icon

-What is the meaning of the maturity age of a Term Insurance policy?
+What is the maturity age of a term insurance policy?

 The maturity age of a Term Insurance policy refers to the date when the financial obligation between the insurer and the policyholder is over.

 He pays a nominal premium of Rs.
 700 per month.
 Fortunately, Rohan survives the next 15 years of his policy term.
 At the end of 15 years, the policy matures without any maturity benefits being paid to him or his wife as he had not opted for a Return of Premiums add-on at the time of the purchase of the policy.
-In case of Rohan’s death, the amount would have been paid to Rohan’s wife.
+In the event of Rohan’s death during the policy tenure, the amount would have been paid to Rohan’s wife.

-Here’s a list of benefits associated with TI with maturity benefits.
+Here’s a list of benefits associated with TI and maturity benefits.

-• Maturity benefits: If the policyholder purchased Term insurance with a Return of Premium add-on, they receive the accumulated amount as premiums paid at the maturity age of the policy.
-This takes place in case the insured outlives the policy term, which is not offered under basic Term Insurance Plan without any add-ons.
+• Maturity benefits: If the term plan is taken along with the Return of Premium add-on, then the policy has added maturity benefits.
+This takes place in case the insured outlives the policy term.

 • Add-ons and Riders: The best way to personalise a Term Plan is by adding life insurance riders.
 These help the policy fit one’s individual needs.
 These can also be beneficial in increasing the overall coverage, depending on the choice of the rider.